Last Updated: 12/23/22 | December 23rd, 2022

 Tokyo is one of the most expensive cities in the world.
+While the city is amazing and worth spending a few days exploring, it can easily destroy any budget if you’re not careful.

 Whether you’re looking for a relaxing stay or to party the night away, the city has something for everyone!